 In the chart below we use the US DoT Form 41 data to illustrate what fuel costs are on a per seat per flight hour basis for the past six years.

 Of course, fuel prices and hedging contracts also influence these costs, and each airline has a different net cost per gallon over the period.
 Another potential bias in the data is route length, which differs for each of these aircraft.
-Shorter routes tend to have higher fuel costs because there… Continue reading
+Shorter routes tend to have higher fuel costs because there is less time in cruise, the… Continue reading

 Recently we’ve seen a number of instances in which software problems have emerged on commercial aircraft, most recently, a glitch that could shut down a Boeing 787 in flight, rendering the electrical system that controls the aircraft useless.
 We’ve also heard that a member of the hacking community, who runs a computer security service, may have caused a United Airlines aircraft to change direction after taking control of the aircraft via the wi-fi system on board.